-Once you are inside, please take the lift to the 2nd floor (press the number 2).
-You will find our room designated as M-218.
-Alternatively, you may take the lift to the 3rd floor (press the number 3).
-On the 3rd floor, you can find room M-342 and the Mare Atrium, where coffee breaks, lunches, mingling, and the opening reception will be held.
-If you press the number 6, you will arrive on the 6th floor and find room M-648.
-Please note that you can take the stairs between the 1st, 2nd, and 3rd floors.
-However, only the lift is available to reach the 6th floor.
-There are two large lifts available, so everything should be fine.
+Once you are inside, take the lift to the 2nd floor (press the number 2).
+You will find our rooms designated as M-218, M-224, M-226.
+Alternatively, take the lift to the third floor (press the number 3).
+On the third floor, you can also find the Mare Atrium, where coffee breaks, lunches, mingle and opening reception will be served.